Parish Pastoral Council

 May God who has begun the good work in us bring it to completion.

 Michael Bechard (Rev.)

-I have been married to Mary Lou for a half century and counting.
+I have been married to my wife, Mary Lou, for a half century and counting.
 We have two sons and two granddaughters.
-I retired after spending almost forty years in the financial service industry on the insurance and investment side of things.
+I retired after spending almost 40 years in the financial service industry on the insurance and investment side of things.
 Some would describe what I did as an advisor’s advisor.
 I believe one of my strengths is being able to look at circumstances from all points of view and offer advice and solutions based on what works best for everyone.